Find out more

 * Snowshoe trekking will take longer than indicated here

-In this tour, join the mountain instructor at Zao Ropeway Sanroku Station in Zao Onsen Street, and transfer to the Sanroku Line and Sancho Station to reach Jizo Sancho Station.
-Then, when you arrive at Jizo Sancho Station, first visit the Zao Jizoson statue and then head to the Jizodake summit, aiming for the destination Kumanodake and then Okama.
+In this tour, join the mountain instructor at Zao Ropeway Sanroku Station in Zao Onsen, and transfer to the Sanroku Line and Sancho Station to reach Jizo Sancho Station.
+Then, when you arrive at Jizo Sancho Station, first visit the Zao Jizoson statue and then head to the Jizodake summit, aiming for the destination of Mt.
+Kumanodake and then Okama.

 Now, let’s take a look at the details of this tour!